Execution of Louis XVI: Journey to the Place de la Révolution

 Louis entered a green carriage awaiting in the second court.
 The mayor of Paris, Nicolas Chambon, had ensured that the deposed king would not be taken in a tumbrel.
 He seated himself in it with the priest, with two militiamen sitting opposite them.
 The carriage left the Temple at approximately 9 a.m. to the sound of drums and trumpets.
 For more than an hour the carriage made its way through Paris, escorted by about 200 mounted gendarmes.
 The city had 80,000 men-at-arms (National Guardsmen, fédérés, and riflemen) occupying intersections, squares and posted along the streets, as well as cannons placed at strategic locations.
 Parisians came in large numbers to witness the execution, both on the route and at the site of the guillotine.

 In the neighbourhood of the present-day rue de Cléry, the Baron de Batz, a supporter of the former royal family who had financed the flight to Varennes, had summoned 300 royalists to enable the former king's escape.
 Louis was to be hidden in a house in the rue de Cléry belonging to the Count of Marsan.
 The Baron leaped forward calling "Follow me, my friends, let us save the King!", but his associates had been denounced and only a few had been able to turn up.
 Three of them were killed, but de Batz managed to escape.

 The convoy continued on its way along the boulevards and the rue de la Révolution (now rue Royale).
-Louis' carriage arrived at the Place de la Révolution at around 10:15 a.m., stopping in front of a scaffold installed between the Champs-Élysées and a pedestal, where a statue of his grandfather, Louis XV, once stood until it was toppled in 1792.
+Louis's carriage arrived at the Place de la Révolution at around 10:15 a.m., stopping in front of a scaffold installed between the Champs-Élysées and a pedestal, where a statue of his grandfather, Louis XV, had once stood until it had been toppled in 1792.
 The scaffold was placed in an empty space surrounded by guns and fédérés, with the people being kept at a distance.
 20,000 men were deployed to guard the area.